seL4/docs/TutorialsReworked/seL4Kernel/hello-world.md

 ```
 Once you have made your change, use Terminal B to rebuild the project:

-*Hint:* Remember to exit the QEMU siumator before rerunning the project with `ctrl-A,x`. *And* exit the container using `ctrl-D`
+*Hint:* Remember to exit the QEMU siumator before rerunning the project with `ctrl-A,x`.

 Then rebuild using ninja and run the simulator again:
 ```
 ninja
-container
 ./simulate
 ```